Noida City Centre metro station

 Noida City Centre (also called Wave City Center) is a station on the Blue Line of the Delhi Metro.
+It was the terminal station of the Blue Line - Main Line till 8 March 2019.
+It was earlier known as Noida City Centre, and was renamed in October 2015.
 Trains from here go to Dwarka Sector 21 metro station and Noida Electronic City metro station.

 Repair in 2013

-Problem Reported
+Problem reported

 During a routine check in September 2013, DMRC found that the station was sinking with major cracks appearing in it.
 However, the officials were not able to ascertain the reason or cause for the sagging.
 Further inspection of other nearby Stations were made and no problems were found there.

 Consequences

 Though no trains were cancelled by DMRC, the travel time from the Noida Golf Course metro station to this station increased.
 The trains were only allowed to run in a very slow pace near this station, as repair work was going on in the station and on pillars 174 and 185.